EPFL-ENAC/ENACrestic/README.md

 ... and be able to
 + browse the different snapshots
-+ restore any files / folder
++ restore any file / folder

 ```bash
 mkdir -p ~/mnt/my_backups
 restic mount ~/mnt/my_backups --password-file  ~/.enacrestic/.pw
 ```

 Now you can browse `~/mnt/my_backups` folder and copy from it anything you want to restore.
-When done, you can simply *Ctrl-c* in the terminal where you run the `restic mount` command.
+When done, you can simply *Ctrl-c* in the terminal where you had issued the `restic mount ...` command.